10 Things to do in Santorini Greece (or what Santorini sites should be on your Santorini Bucket List)

 But once you hop off the ferry and feast your eyes upon these stellar views of the Aegean Sea, er, um, now what?
 Do you roam around the capital of Fira or head over to Oia for the day?
 I mean, for a smallish island there sure are a lot of things to do in Santorini.
 That’s why it can be tricky to figure out what should be at the top of your Santorini bucket list.
 It gets even trickier when you are in a time crunch and are dashing around Greece to see Athens, Santorini, and Mykonos in less than two weeks (Let’s be real, most of us don’t get two months off in the summer so we need to travel as efficiently as possible).

 That’s why you can’t waste time sitting around, sniffing armpits (kidding but seriously guys, no picking noses either), and wondering what to do next.
 Hence this hopefully helpful (fingers and toes crossed on that one) guide that attempts to strip away the tourist traps and focus on all the Santorini sites that really deserve your attention.
 I mean, this may be the only time you get to visit Santorini and I know you want to make it count and focus on the most important things to do in Santorini.
-So let’s check out some of the Santorini sites that all the Santorini ballers put on their Santorini bucket list.
+So let’s check out some of the sites that people during their 2 day Santorini itinerary.

 1. Watch the Sunset in Oia (Don’t forget to stop by Atlantis Books while you’re here)